 Too Much Arm Movement

-Though all latte art requires movement, it’s important to remember that when you create your milk foam image, you want your movement to be smooth and gentle, using mostly your wrist to control the pitcher.
+Though all latte art requires movement, it’s important to remember that when you create your milk foam image, you want your movements to be smooth and gentle, mainly using your wrist to control the pitcher.
 More careful movements also make it easier to control the flow of the milk into the coffee.

 Mastering milk is the most time-consuming step of the process, but it’s perhaps the most significant.
-The key to making shop-worthy latte art is a great microfoam, so take the time to master the steaming process before tackling art.
+The key to making shop-worthy latte art is an excellent microfoam, so take the time to master the steaming process before tackling art.

 It’s also crucial to keep an eye on the temperature of your milk.
 Hotter milk is harder to control while pouring, which means your art may not turn out exactly as you hoped.
-The ideal temperature of milk for a latte is around 150 degrees, but in case you don’t have a thermometer nearby, use your hand as an indicator.
+The ideal milk temperature for a latte is around 150 degrees, but if you don’t have a thermometer nearby, use your hand as an indicator.
 If the pitcher becomes too hot to hold or touch, the milk’s temperature may be too high for your latte art.